2 min read

 It’s a pretty basic move, but making a point to say hello and goodbye to your team every day can often get overlooked.
 It’s the consistency of the greeting that makes this move so impactful.
-Plus, it makes you seem super friendly and approachable if others want to talk for real.
+Plus, it makes you seem super friendly and approachable if others really want to talk.

 Bonus Tip: Be the memory master.
 Take a few mental notes on the things your coworkers care about.
 “Hey Tim, how’d your 5K go?” is a lot more thoughtful than, “Did you have a good weekend?”